 About

-I am Nicola Polloni, a scholar of medieval philosophy based in Italy.
-I work on premodern thought, on matter and form, and on the long histories through which ideas travel across languages, traditions, and cultures.
-My academic work can be found on Potestas Essendi.
-Over time, however, I came to feel that this work would remain incomplete without an enlargement of the scope of my reflections.
+My name is Nicola Polloni and I am based in Sicily.
+Although my official line of work is rather different from photography, since I teach medieval philosophy at the university, over time I came to feel that my philosophical explorations of premodern thought would remain incomplete without an enlargement of their scope.
 Hylonicum is the result of that extension: a way of continuing this inquiry into elusive yet inherent structures among things, humans, and events.
-In this sense, photography accompanies metaphysical analysis and historical reconstruction, and carries the same questions into another mode of inquiry.
+In this sense, photography carries the same questions as my philosophical work into another mode of inquiry.

-In this sense, Hylonicum is both an experiment and a quest.
-I consider photography a practice of attention shaped by movement, slowness, and recurrence.
-It is also a practice I cultivate with representational humility, as a way of approaching what has been (Barthes’s ça a été) without forcing it too quickly into spectacle or effect, and instead letting the latent structure of what is no more emerge.
-This is why I am rarely drawn to images that seek to impress.
-What interests me is presence and absence, not the extraordinary event, but the way the ordinary arranges itself.
-I am drawn less to isolated decisive moments than to situations, their slow accumulation, their repetitions and dissonances, the patterns they form when nobody is performing for the lens.
-In this way, photography continues my philosophical work by pursuing what underlies, persists, and resists direct grasp.
+Hylonicum is both an experiment and a quest.
+What interests me is presence and absence: the way the ordinary arranges itself, rather than the extraordinary event.
+I am drawn less to isolated decisive moments than to situations, their accumulation, repetitions, and dissonances, and to the patterns they form when nobody is performing.
+It is in this way that photography continues my philosophical work, by pursuing what underlies, persists, and resists direct grasp.

 Image Use Policy